Addi-11/Neural_Style_Transfer/README.md

 * Tensorflow graph is intilaised and the generated image
 ### Requirements
 #### Data Files
-Download the pretrained model from the following link : [imagenet-vgg-verydeep-19.mat](http://www.vlfeat.org/matconvnet/models/imagenet-vgg-verydeep-19.mat)
+Download the pretrained model from the following link : [imagenet-vgg-verydeep-19.mat](http://www.vlfeat.org/matconvnet/models/imagenet-vgg-verydeep-19.mat).
 Save it in a directory pre_trained_model
+The above method is used in the old-approach file. (which has some bugs at present).

 The data can also be loaded and used directly from keras applications.
 #### Dependencies
 You can install the dependencies using `pip install -r requirements.txt`.
 Here's the list of required packages